tcel2/ScriptEchoColor/ScriptEchoColor/share/doc/ScriptEchoColor/readme1st.txt

 	#now is
 		secDelayedExec.sh -s <sleepInSeconds> <command>

+# the extended help can be easily read this way:
+	echoc --help-extended |less -R

 # Main tip: Strong coding means a script that you can trust.
 It is ensured by `set -u` and `trap ERR`.
 It forces you to protect your code better, preventing bad and even hard to track surprises later on.